ifwe/tds/doc/rest_api.md

 Some quick notes:

 * All data in requests and responses is in JSON
-* All `GET` requests return lists of matching resources.
+* All `GET` requests to resource type roots (e.g., /applications) return lists of matching resources.
-    It is up to the application using this API to determine when a request should return only a single object and act appropriately.
+    Well-behave clients should query URLs for specific resources (e.g, /applications/tds) when only that resource is desired rather than query the resource root with a large set of filters.

 ## LDAP integration
 Integrate with LDAP to get tokens for users that are passed with each request